zenorogue/newconformist/README.md

 `-lm <file.map>`: load the previously computed map from a file.

 `-lm2 <file.map>`: use both outside and inside map with -lm <outside-file.map> <tiling options...> -lm2 <inside-file.map> <tiling options...>.

+`-lmjoin <file.map> <x> <y>`: merge a fork given in <file.map>.
+Coordinates specify the merging point; coordinates in the original image are used as long as -scale and -margin are known
+(i.e., given before in the same call), otherwise use the after-scale coordinates.

+`-back`: the command `-lmjoin` by default merges the last side.
+This command tells the next `-lmjoin` to use the parent of that side instead.
+For example, to map a binary three with eight leaves A, B, C, D, E, F, G, H, you would write `-lm A -lmjoin B -back -lmjoin C -lmjoin D -back -back -lmjoin E -lmjoin F -back -lmjoin G -lmjoin H -back -back -back` (merging points omitted for clarity).

 `-li <tiling.png>`: tile the current shape with the given hyperbolic tiling.
 The tiling picture should be in the Poincaré disk model.
 Pictures generated by the "HQ shot" feature in HyperRogue's map editor work well (the periods assume that you have not moved nor rotated the screen).